Uphold business ethics and integrity

 At PMI, we use training and communication to help employees understand the compliance-related standards and rules that are relevant to their roles and how to apply them in their daily work.

-In 2022, we launched a global Code of Conduct annual certification process.
-To date, more than 98.7 percent of eligible employees, including 100 percent of senior leaders, have certified their commitment to comply with the PMI Code of Conduct.1 In 2023, as we launch the updated PMI Code of Conduct, we will expand this certification requirement to all PMI employees, including our factory workers.
+In 2023, we continued implementing our global Code of Conduct annual certification process.
+To date, 95 percent of eligible employees, including 100 percent of senior leaders, have completed the 2023 PMI Code of Conduct certification.1

-1 For the purposes of the 2022 PMI Code of Conduct Annual Certification, “eligible employees” are those who have office-based computer access and “Senior Leaders” are defined as employees at a salary grade of 19 and above.
+1 For the purposes of the 2023 PMI Code of Conduct Annual Certification, “senior leaders” are defined as employees at a salary grade of 17 and above.

-We evaluate our E&C culture periodically, including, for example, through the use of a global online survey to understand employee experiences and attitudes related to ethical business conduct.
-For the last 15 years, PMI has conducted this type of survey of its global employee population every two to three years.
+We evaluate our compliance culture periodically, including, for example, via a global online survey to understand employee experiences and attitudes related to ethical business conduct.
+For the past 15 years, PMI has conducted this type of global employee survey every two to three years.

-In addition, we regularly work with third parties to assess elements of our E&C program.
+In addition, from time to time, we work with external advisers and consultants to assess elements of our compliance program.

 Speaking up